YashdalfTheGray/glsl-presentation/presentation/outline.md

 * You can specify range and precision for `float` types, `lowp`, `mediump` and `highp`.
 * A lot of math functions are built into the language to help with scalar manipulations.
 * You can set the precision globally for all `float`s by using the `precision` keyword.
+* GLSL has conditionals and loops just like any other language but conditionals are very expensive so use them sparingly.

 ## Function Parameters Modifiers